kmdouglass/bstore/docs/quickstart.rst

 `Jupyter Notebooks`_ are a great way to interactively work with B-Store and are very common in the scientific Python community.
-They are free, powerful, and provide a great way to document your work and share it with others.
+They are free, powerful, and provide a convenient way to document your work and share it with others.
 Alternatively, you may use any other Python interpreter to work with B-Store.

 .. _Jupyter Notebooks: http://jupyter.org/